 Yes, but RAs are not permitted to work more than 15 hours per week outside the RA position.

 If I lived off campus for a year, can I apply?

-Yes, as long you have lived in a residence hall at SUNY Geneseo or another college or university for at least one full semester by the end of the Spring 2019 semester.
+Yes, as long you have lived in a residence hall at SUNY Geneseo or another college or university for at least one full semester by the the start of your contract.

 Will the room rent waiver and meal plan affect my financial aid package?

 Each student’s financial aid package is unique.
 The RA remuneration can impact your ability to maintain your work study position or other aid that you receive.
 The Department of Residence Life recommends that all RA applicants contact the Financial Aid Office to determine the effect that accepting an RA position will have on their financial aid package.
 It is the responsibility of the applicant to be aware of how the position may affect their financial aid.

 What happens if I am offered a position, but I do not want to work in that specific Residence Hall?